 Dr Rogena Sterling, Co-Chair

 Ngāti Maeatae, Stirlingshire (Scottish descent)

 Dr Sterling has a passion for human rights, a key focus of my PhD.
 Human rights is at the centre of much of the teach and research that they do at the moment.
-Ensuring human rights is more important today more than ever, and I bring this passion to Intersex Aotearoa.
 Dr. Sterling was the first open intersex person to receive a PhD in New Zealand.

 Dr Sterling is currently a lecturer and researcher at the University of Waikato.
 Their focus is on human rights; well-being; biopolitics of data and statistics; customary law; (inter)sex/gender issues.
 Current research involves Indigenous research engagement and Indigenous data sovereignty and Intellectual Property and Intersex issues.
 They have taught in areas of law, social policy and gender & sexuality studies.
 As part of their career, they have guest lectured, presented at conferences, and published widely.

 Hannah comes from a background in nonprofit work with a strong equity focus.

 She has three children and is based in the Manawatu.

 Ngāti Kahungunu, Ngāti Awa, Ngāti Tūwharetoa, Taranaki whānui